 Some thoughts on the Globiuz encyclopedia

-Globiuz has many crazy creatures and races that may confuse at first, but then appeal.
+Globiuz has many crazy creatures and races that may confuse at first, but then appeal to a reader.
 Most fantasy books have trolls, elves and orks - and that mostly holds us aback to the 'classic view' of the fantasy genre.